• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This baked corn casserole is a great substitute for the unhealthy version typically served at family functions or on holidays.
-You know the one with tons of butter and cheese.
-This version has a Southwest influence by using mild green chilies, salsa or enchilada sauce, avocado and a sprinkling of cilantro.
+This baked corn casserole is a great substitute for the unhealthy recipes typically served at family functions or on holidays.
+You know, the recipe with tons of butter and cheese.
+This version has a Southwest influence by using mild green chilies, salsa or enchilada sauce, avocado, and a sprinkling of cilantro.
 If you want to add another layer of flavor you could throw in some black beans.

 Baked Corn Casserole

-I have designed this one to be served as an appetizer with fresh baked chips (especially corn chips) see my recipe for the baked version.
+I have designed this recipe to be served as an appetizer with freshly baked chips (especially corn chips) see my recipe for the baked version.
 It’s delicious and so flavorful as a dip and would be perfect for any kind of party or gathering.

 Check out these other hearty and healthy casserole dishes: